 “Is she OK?”
 I asked Kade.
 He nodded.
 I looked out the window and saw the day had already begun.
 The snow was sparkling in the morning sun.
 It had been already been thirty six hours since she was taken, and I knew we were running out of time.

-“She was fine when I left, and I’ve not heard any talk of anyone planning to harm her.
-But I have to go back, I should have been there already, they’ll know somethings up!” he said, his voice panicked.
+“She was fine when I left, and I haven't not heard any talk of anyone planning to harm her.
+But I have to go back, I should have been there already, they’ll know!” he said, his voice panicked.

 I closed my eyes trying to zero in on her in my mind.
 All I could feel was calmness, so I assumed she was OK.
 Marcelo moved slowly, glancing at me several times.
 His voice tickled in the back of my head.

 Marcelo: Are you sure about this?